 Over the years, OCLF became a part of the Ottawa Centre for Research and Innovation (OCRI), remaining with that organization for 13 years before re-establishing itself as a separate charitable entity in 2011, under a new name: the Ottawa Network for Education (ONFE).

 Through numerous and ongoing community partnerships we have created over 40 valuable community programs, including:

-- 1990 – the Ottawa School Breakfast Program, serving 1,000 students at 25 schools in its first year.
-Twenty-eight years later, we serve over 13,500 students each morning in 189 schools.
+- 1990 – The Ottawa School Breakfast Program, serving 1,000 students at 25 schools in its first year.
+Twenty-nine years later, we serve over 13,500 students each morning in 192 schools.

 - 2006 - The Capital Educators Awards and EduGala were created to celebrate the extraordinary contribution of educators from kindergarten through PhD.